-Prior to this Issue, there has been no public market for our Equity Shares.
-S S Corporate Securities Limited is acting as Market Maker for the Equity Shares of our Company.
+Prior to this Issue, there has been no public market for our Equity Shares. [•] is acting as Market Maker for the Equity Shares of our Company.
 However, the trading price of our Equity Shares may fluctuate after this Issue due to a variety of factors, including our results of operations and the performance of our business, competitive conditions, general economic, political and social factors, the performance of the Indian and global economy and significant developments in India's fiscal regime, volatility in the Indian and global securities market, performance of our competitors, the Indian Capital Markets, changes in the estimates of our performance or recommendations by financial analysts and announcements by us or others regarding contracts, acquisitions, strategic partnerships, joint ventures, or capital commitments.
-In addition, if the stock markets experience a loss of investor confidence, the trading price of our Equity Shares could decline for reasons unrelated to our business, financial condition or operating results.
-The trading price of our Equity Shares might also decline in reaction to events that affect other companies in our industry even if these events do not directly affect us.
+In addition, if the stock markets experience a loss of investor confidence, the trading price of our Equity Shares might als o decline in reaction to events that affect other companies in our industry even if these events do not directly affect us.
 Each of these factors, among others, could materially affect the price of our Equity Shares.
 Any instance of disinvestments of equity shares by our Promoters or by other significant shareholder(s) may significantly affect the trading price of our Equity Shares.
-Furt her, our market price may also be adversely affected even if there is a perception or belief that such sales of Equity Shares might occur.
+Further, our market price may also be adversely affected even if there is a perception or belief that such sales of Equity Shares might occur.
 There can be no assurance that an active trading market for our Equity Shares will develop or be sustained after this Issue, or that the price at which our Equity Shares are initially offered will correspond to the prices at which they will trade in the market subsequent to this Issue.
-For further details of the obligations and limitations of Market Maker, please refer to the section V titled "General Information" for this Issue beginning on page 56.
+For further details of the obligations and limitations of Market Maker, please refer to the section V titled "Gen eral Information" for this Issue beginning on page 56.